PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 20:33:51
+Last updated: 2024-04-07 20:34:58
-Random Quote: Fear cuts deeper than swords.  -  Syrio Forel
+Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset